Flexacoin Achieves Market Cap of $44.24 Million (FXC)

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the US dollar during the 1 day period ending at 19:00 PM ET on June 8th.
-Over the last seven days, Flexacoin has traded down 3.1% against the US dollar.
-One Flexacoin coin can now be purchased for $0.0061 or 0.00000026 BTC on cryptocurrency exchanges.
-Flexacoin has a market cap of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
+Flexacoin (CURRENCY:FXC) traded 5.6% higher against the US dollar during the 1-day period ending at 19:00 PM ET on June 13th.
+Flexacoin has a total market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+Over the last week, Flexacoin has traded down 3.1% against the US dollar.
+One Flexacoin coin can now be bought for approximately $0.0061 or 0.00000026 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.